We can assist you with your most common questions:

 No. All requests must be expressed autonomously and directly to your doctor at the time a person qualifies.
 Neither a legal instrument nor another person can do that for you.

-In case of dementia, can a signed document in advance qualify someone for DWD?
+In case of dementia, can a signed document qualify someone for DWD?

 A person must have full mental capacity at the time they are going through the DWD process and at the time they decide to peacefully end their life.